Clippers-Crew/frizer-wp.mk/README.md

-This is an EMT project
+This is a WP project